SWIFTSIM/HBT-HERONS/docs/outputs/merger_trees.md

 ## Evolution of a single subhalo

 The `TrackId` of a subhalo is a unique identifier that persists in time throughout the simulation.
-Thus, following the evolution of a subhalo from the first output when it is found in the simulation (`SnapshotOfBirth`) until the last output when it is resolved as self-bound (`SnapshotIndexOfDeath`) only requires knowing its `TrackId`.
+Thus, following the evolution of a subhalo from the first output when it is found in the simulation (`SnapshotOfBirth`) until the last output when it is resolved as self-bound (`SnapshotOfDeath`) only requires knowing its `TrackId`.
 In fact, the subhalo can still be tracked as an orphan subhalo after its "death", but only a subset of properties are computed in that case.

 <h4>Code example</h4>